Universal-Team/Universal-Updater/README.md

    - Several sorting keys: "Title", "Author", and "Last Updated"
    - Direction can be Ascending or Descending
    - App display can be shown in either a grid or rows
+- Background installation so you can keep using the rest of the app while installing
 - Searching and markings to make finding apps easy
 - View screenshots and release notes before downloading
 - Shortcuts for easily updating frequently updated apps when using the Homebrew Launcher